Diversified Investment with Examples

 Foreign stocks.
 These include companies from both developed and emerging markets.
 You can achieve greater diversification if you invest overseas.
 International investments can generate a higher return because emerging markets countries are growing faster.
 But they are riskier investments because these countries have fewer central bank safeguards in place, can be susceptible to political changes, and are less transparent.

 Foreign investments also hedge against a declining dollar.
-U.S. companies do well when the dollar is weak, because it boosts exports.
-Foreign companies do well when the dollar is strong, and their exports into the United States are relatively cheaper.
+U.S. companies do well when the dollar is weak because it boosts exports.
+Foreign companies do well when the dollar is strong.
+That makes their exports into the United States cheaper than when the dollar is weak.

 Foreign fixed income.
 These include both corporate and government issues.
 They provide protection from a dollar decline.
 They are safer than foreign stocks.